Here's why the rival autopsies of Sacramento police shooting victim Stephon Clark don't line up

 As for which bullet struck Clark first, Melinek says that’s hard to know without additional information, such as police body camera footage and witness statements that can help determine the positions of the people involved.
 So two experts with access to different information could reasonably come to different conclusions on that front.

 In police shooting cases, the victims’ families often commission outside experts to conduct a private autopsy, separate from the official one.
 Howard says he recommends having outside pathologists participate in the autopsy alongside the county coroner, rather than doing a second autopsy later.
 However, Melinek, who has done private autopsies in the past, says that’s not always allowed by the coroner’s office.
-Her policy was to wait until she had access to the records from the original autopsy before beginning her own.
+Her policy was to wait until she had access to the records from the original autopsy before producing her own report.

 Attorneys for Clark’s family released the results of the family’s autopsy first, but that autopsy was actually conducted a full week after the coroner’s office completed its examination.
 Omalu said he used police helicopter video of Clark’s encounter with law enforcement to determine which bullet struck him first.
 (Body camera footage was also available at the time.)
 But it’s unclear whether Omalu had access to witness statements or information from the coroner’s autopsy.

-Gregory Reiber, the outside pathologist who reviewed the coroner’s findings, said he believes Omalu erred in interpreting an exit wound in the chest—from a bullet that pierced Clark from the back—as an entry wound.
-This, he argued, led “to incorrect conclusions regarding the relative positions of the victim and the shooter.”
+Gregory Reiber, the outside pathologist who reviewed the coroner’s findings, said he believes Omalu erred in interpreting what he determined was an exit wound in the chest—from a bullet that pierced Clark from the back—as an entry wound.
+This, Reiber argued, led “to incorrect conclusions regarding the relative positions of the victim and the shooter.”
 He did not speculate about other discrepancies between the two autopsies.
 Melinek and Robin both declined to say which report might be more accurate.
 Omalu, who is known for his discovery of Chronic Traumatic Encephalopathy, defended his conclusions in an interview with the Sacramento Bee.